cyberbiont/vscode-open-in-typora/README.md

 Because of some obscure problem, opening files in Typora via Node's `childProcess` doesn't work (and consequently any extensions that use npm 'open' package as well).
 No other extension that I tried worked for me, so I wrote this.
 This extension uses VSCode terminal to run Typora.

+Extension also contributes context menu commands (in editor and explorer as well) and status bar button.

 ## Requirements

 You must have Typora installed and typora.exe in the system's PATH.